iesy-gmbh/meta-iesy-osm/README.md

 #### Start Building

-Setup your Build Environment running *setup-environment* script provided via FSL Community BSP:
+Setup your Build Environment running `setup-environment` script provided via FSL Community BSP:
 ```
 $ MACHINE=iesy-imx8m-eva-mi DISTRO=iesy-wayland source setup-environment build_iesy-wayland
 ```

 When running for the first time, you will be notified about the NXP EULA.
 To use i.MX Proprietary software it is necessary to agree to these conditions.
 For more information about this, please read [here](http://freescale.github.io/doc/release-notes/current/#license).

-Running *setup-environment* for the first time will create a new build directory.
+Running `setup-environment` for the first time will create a new build directory.
-If *setup-environment* has already been run previously for that particular build directory, it only prepares the environment, but leaves configuration untouched.
-For more details on this see [here](https://github.com/Freescale/fsl-community-bsp-base/blob/5a551f453260bd19895e4d847877874eaa51fde3/setup-environment#L36).
+If that has already been run previously for that particular build directory, it only prepares the environment, but leaves configuration untouched.
+For more details on this, see [here](https://github.com/Freescale/fsl-community-bsp-base/blob/5a551f453260bd19895e4d847877874eaa51fde3/setup-environment#L27).
-**You can manually change that build configuration later by editing local.conf in your build directory.**
+**You can manually change that build configuration later by editing `local.conf`.**

-Also make sure to add meta-iesy-osm to your bblayers.conf.
+Also make sure to add meta-iesy-osm to your `bblayers.conf`.
 <ins>Note</ins>: This only needs to be done for the first time when a new build directory is created.
 ```
 $ bitbake-layers add-layer ../sources/meta-iesy-osm